 In 2017 I can say that this decision helped us to standardize the development process across all Teams in our department.
 Now we are more than 20 people.

-- Every developer uses the same Source Control System.
-There is no other accepted
+- Every developer uses the same Source Control System

 - All the backlogs for our projects and products are maintained in VSTS.